On Perfect Privacy: Introduction

-The concern of privacy and the design of privacy-preserving mappings has been the focus of a broad area of research, e.g., \cite{Dwork, Sweeney, LD, LL}, while the information-theoretic view of privacy has gained increasing attention more recently.
-In \cite{Calmon1}, a general statistical inference framework is proposed to capture the loss of privacy in legitimate transactions of data.
-In \cite{Makhdoumi}, the privacy-utility trade-off under the self-information cost function (log-loss) is considered and called the \textit{privacy funnel}, which is closely related to the \textit{information bottleneck} introduced in \cite{Tishby}.
-In \cite{Calmon2}, sharp bounds on the optimal privacy-utility trade-off for the privacy funnel are derived, and an alternative characterization of the perfect privacy condition (see \cite{Berger}) is proposed.
+The concern of privacy and the design of privacy-preserving mappings have been the focus of a broad area of research in recent years, e.g., \cite{Dwork, Sweeney, LD, LL}, while the information-theoretic view of privacy has gained increasing attention more recently \cite{SG19}.
+In \cite{Makhdoumi}, the utility-privacy trade-off under the \textit{log-loss} cost function is considered, called as the \textit{privacy funnel}, which is closely related to the \textit{information bottleneck} introduced in \cite{Tishby}.
+In \cite{Calmon2} and \cite{info7010015}, the utility-privacy trade-off is investigated from an information theoretic perspective, and bounds on the optimal trade-off are derived.
 Measuring both the privacy and the utility in terms of mutual information, perfect privacy is fully characterized in \cite{Shahab1} for the binary case.
-Furthermore, a new quantity is introduced to capture the amount of private information about the latent variable $X$ carried by the observable data $Y$.
+Furthermore, a new quantity is introduced to capture the amount of private information about the latent variable $X$ carried by the useful data $Y$.
+In \cite{HuangK,Tripathy, advers}, the authors address this trade-off in a data-driven approach by setting an adversarial game between the competing neural networks.